yobson/StructuredStorage/README.md

                         )

--- In the api defined above, we two folders, tmp/Current and tmp/Old -- In both, we have a file named 'people.json'
+-- In the api defined above, we two folders, tmp/Current and tmp/Old -- In both current we have /IT and /Development, both of which can -- contain people.json.
+We can have a People.json in tmp/old

 -- We now define the functions to access the files currentPeople :: Department -> FileMonad ()